5 reasons to snorkel in Antarctica

 Customer review background image

-What our customers think of Snorkelling in Antarctica
+What our customers loved about snorkelling in Antarctica

 I had so much fun.
 I never felt unsafe; I am a scuba diver.
 Guides Eddie, Pete, and Edwin made the event a lot of fun, as did the snorkelers!!!!!
 We had a blast.
 Read the full review